phax/phive/README.md

-# ph-bdve
+# BDVE

-A generic document validation engine originally developed for PEPPOL but now also supporting other document types.
+A generic document validation engine originally developed for Peppol but now also supporting other document types.

-This project is divided into sub-projects each keeping tracking of one document type set:
-  * ph-bdve-engine - generic "Business Document Validation Engine" (prior to 5.3.0 it was called "ph-bdve" only)
-  * ph-bdve-cii - Validation rules for pure CII (without any Schematron) - since 4.0.1
-  * ph-bdve-ebinterface - Validation rules for Austrian ebInterface - since 5.0.0
-  * ph-bdve-ehf - Validation rules for EHF (Norwegian public procurement) - since 4.0.1
-  * ph-bdve-en16931 - Validation rules for the EN 16931 (European e-Invoicing norm based on CEN TC 434)
-  * ph-bdve-energieefactuur - Validation rules for Dutch Energie eFactuur - since 4.0.2
-  * ph-bdve-oioubl - Validation rules for Danish OIOUBL - since 4.0.3
-  * ph-bdve-peppol - the Peppol specific setup etc
-  * ph-bdve-simplerinvoicing - Dutch SimplerInvoicing 1.x support from https://github.com/SimplerInvoicing/validation
-  * ph-bdve-teapps - Validation rules for Tieto TEAPPSXML - since 5.0.0
-  * ph-bdve-ubl - Validation rules for pure UBL (without any Schematron) - since 4.0.1
-  * ph-bdve-ublbe - Validation rules for e-FFF/UBL.BE - since 5.0.5
-  * ph-bdve-xrechnung - Validation rules for German XRechnung - since 5.1.9
+This project only contains the validation **engine** - all the preconfigured rules are available at https://github.com/phax/ph-bdve-rules

-A running example can be found on [Peppol Practical](http://peppol.helger.com/public/menuitem-validation-upload).
+A live version of this engine can be found on [Peppol Practical](http://peppol.helger.com/public/menuitem-validation-upload).

-Licensed under the Apache 2 license.
+This project is licensed under the Apache 2 license.

 # Usage guide

-Basically this library wraps different XML Schemas and Schematrons and offers the possibility to validate XML documents based on the rules.
+Basically this library wraps different XML Schemas and Schematrons in a certain order and under certain constraints and offers the possibility to validate XML documents based on the rules.

 ## Validation executor set identification

 Every set of validation artefacts is uniquely identified based on a structure that is similar to [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates).
 The identifier for a set of validation artefacts is a so called "VESID" ("Validation Executor Set ID").
 Each VESID consists of a mandatory group ID, a mandatory artefact ID, a mandatory version number (ideally following the semantic versioning principles) and an optional classifier.
-E.g. the "PEPPOL Invoice Fall release 2018" is identified with the group ID `eu.peppol.bis2`, the artefact ID is `t10` (based on "transaction 10" from CEN BII - historical reasons...), the version number is `3.7.0` (representing "Fall 2018") and no classifier is present.
+E.g. the "Peppol Invoice Fall release 2018" is identified with the group ID `eu.peppol.bis2`, the artefact ID is `t10` (based on "transaction 10" from CEN BII - historical reasons...), the version number is `3.7.0` (representing "Fall 2018") and no classifier is present.
 Another example is "SimplerInvoicing 1.2 invoice" which has the group ID `org.simplerinvoicing`, the artifact ID `invoice` and the version number `1.2` (also without a classifier).

 Each VESID can be represented in a single string in the form `groupID:artifiactID:version[:classifier]`.
 Neither group ID, nor artifact ID, nor version number, nor classifier may contain the colon (':') character, any bracket character ('<' and '>') nor any other character forbidden in filenames in any OS.

 ## How to validate documents

-At least the `ph-bdve` project and one of the domain specific projects (like e.g. `ph-bdve-peppol`) is needed in your application.
+At least the `ph-bdve-engine` project and one library with rule sets (like e.g. `ph-bdve-peppol` from https://github.com/phax/ph-bdve-rules) is needed in your application.
 See the section on usage in a Maven project below.
 All available VES must be registered in an instance of class `ValidationExecutorSetRegistry` (which can simply created via `new`).
 Depending on the used domain specific libraries, initialization calls for registration into the registry must be performed.
-Example for registering (only) PEPPOL validation artefacts:
+Example for registering (only) Peppol validation artefacts:

 ```java
     final ValidationExecutorSetRegistry aVESRegistry = new ValidationExecutorSetRegistry ();